hdShang/arxiv-daily/docs/cs-RO/2025-12-04/papers/251204813v1-move-a-simple-motion-based-data-collection-paradigm-for-spatial-gene.md

 ---
 layout: default
-title: MOVE: A Simple Motion-Based Data Collection Paradigm for Spatial Generalization in Robotic Manipulation
+title: "MOVE: A Simple Motion-Based Data Collection Paradigm for Spatial Generalization in Robotic Manipulation"
 ---

 # MOVE: A Simple Motion-Based Data Collection Paradigm for Spatial Generalization in Robotic Manipulation